Graduate Diploma of Psychology Advanced

 Course code: M5003

-The Graduate Diploma of Psychology Advanced is a 100% online fourth year program designed to open doors into practising psychology.
+The Graduate Diploma of Psychology Advanced is a completely online fourth year psychology course, designed to open doors into practising in this field.
 Upon completion, you’ll be able to undertake further specialised postgraduate training or an internship via the Psychology Board of Australia towards becoming a professional psychologist.

 Accredited by The Australian Psychology Accreditation Council (APAC)*

 100% online, flexible study – including all assessments, research and exams